ujxz/Finder/README.md

 > Discovery Enumerator - brute-forcer

 Produced by @whjab, inspired by **Dirsearch** by [@maurosoria](https://github.com/maurosoria)

+Created with the intention of being a Brazilian version

 *Send me a message on twitter: [@_whjab](https://x.com/_whjab)*